Aldisti/My-settings/README.md

 #### Autocompletion case insensitive

-To make readline autocomplete in a case insesitive manner, add or uncomment the lines below in the conf file.
+To make readline autocomplete in a case insesitive manner, add (or uncomment) the lines below in the conf file (/etc/inputrc).

 ```bash
 set completion-ignore-case On